schatt/6layer/Framework/docs/FieldHintsCompleteGuide.md

 ## Overview

-The Field Hints System in SixLayer Framework v4.8.0 allows you to **declaratively describe** how your data models should be presented.
+The Field Hints System in SixLayer Framework v5.0.0 allows you to **declaratively describe** how your data models should be presented.
 Instead of manually configuring each field in code, you define hints once in `.hints` files and 6Layer automatically applies them everywhere your data is presented.

+**Data Persistence Support**: Field hints work seamlessly with both **CoreData AND/OR Swift Data**.
+The hints describe your data models, not the persistence layer, so you can use the same hints whether your models are CoreData entities or Swift Data models.

 ### Core Principle